compsocialscience/summer-institute/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 This document assumes that you have also read the [lesson plan for participants](https://github.com/compsocialscience/summer-institute/blob/master/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md).

-### Instruction preparation
+### Instructor preparation

-Well in advance of the activity (we recommend at least one full day), participants will need to apply for data access.
-We recommend that you go through the data application process even sooner so that you can help participants.
+Well in advance of the activity (we recommend at least two full days), participants will need to apply for data access.
+We recommend that you apply for data access even sooner so that you can help participants.

-Familiarize yourself with the data files.
+Familiarize yourself with the data files that you receive.
 They include components to support participants who may be falling behind, including a pre-prepared data file.

 ### Ethics: Guidelines for instructors

 Remind your participants of the importance of using the data ethically.
 The reason projects like the Fragile Families Challenge are possible is because those who share their data trust that researchers will use it appropriately.
 As the local organizer, you have some power to set norms about holding the data in a secure location while working with it, not seeking to identify any individuals, and deleting the data when the analysis is complete.
+We recommend that you remind participants to delete their data files at the end of the activity.

 ### Group formation